arjunvynipadath/docs/README.txt

     /lib/modules/`uname -r`/updates/
 o The package kernel include files are placed under <prefix>/src/compat-rdma/.
   These includes should be used when building kernel modules which use the Openfabrics stack.
-(Note that these includes, if needed, are "backported" to your kernel). o The raw package (un-backported) source files are placed under
+(Note that these include, if needed, are "backported" to your kernel). o The raw package (un-backported) source files are placed under
   <prefix>/src/compat-rdma-x.x.x